 This Drafts table has multiple rows and columns for drafts.
 Optionally, your program may use these for tracking drafts and revisions of the communication product.

-After finishing the data entry on a communication product, click the “Return to Project” button to return to the main project form.
+After finishing the data entry on a communication product, click the “Return to Projects” button to return to the main project form.
 If you need to enter another communication product, click “Add communication product”

+Form: Public health relevance

-Public health relevance: This third part of the main project tracking form concerns the relevance of the specific project in improving public health.
+This third part of the main project tracking form concerns the relevance of the specific project in improving public health.
 It focuses on the type of actions taken in response to the findings of the project.

 What that this investigation add to the known facts about the health problem?; This is a freeform text entry.
 Please state in your own words both the specific and general contribution of the findings of this project to public health of the population involved and if appropriate to the general public health.